JoArrow/git-exercise/cookbook.md

 Heat some fat in a pan and add enough batter with a ladle.
 Spread it out in the pan by swirling it around.
 Cook for about 2-3 minutes on each side on medium heat.

 Serve with powdered sugar, fruit, jam, nut nougat cream, or similar to taste.

+# Yet another vegan recipe

+- incredient 1
+- incredient 2
+- incredient 3

+Instrucitons: first do A, then B and finaly C.